csreuter/csreuter.github.io/_posts/2023-02-16-usage-pricing.md

 Leading up to and during this period, IaaS was becoming reliable, ubiquitous and trusted.
 All of a sudden, you didn’t have to buy bare metal, install it in a warehouse, manage patches, pay for people to work at the data center, cool it, etc, etc, etc. New data warehousing competitors sprung up to take advantage of paying **only for what you used**.

 I was a lowly pricing analyst for a division of IBM called Netezza.
 Formerly the [appliance leader](https://en.wikipedia.org/wiki/Data_warehouse_appliance) of the data warehouse market, [Netezza was acquired in 2009 for $1.7B](https://www.computerworld.com/article/2749200/ibm-to-acquire-netezza-for--1-7-billion.html).
-They had made oodles of money ripping out dbt, Oracle and Teradata warehouses while competing with the new columnar hotness of the time (Vertica + Greenplum).
+They had made oodles of money ripping out db2 [^1], Oracle and Teradata warehouses while competing with the new columnar hotness of the time (Vertica + Greenplum).

 ## And now, a story